32 small business ideas for 2023, easy to start on a low budget

 By starting a landscaping business, you can tap into this growing market and capitalize on the demand for quality outdoor design and maintenance services.
 Not only will you be providing a valuable service to clients, but you’ll also get to work in beautiful outdoor settings, combining your love for nature with your creative skills to bring stunning landscapes to life.

 Note: Need an easy solution to collect payment from your clients on the go?
-GoDaddy offers multiple POS systems to help you out.
+GoDaddy offers multiple POS systems to help you out, including a tap to pay with your iPhone option where you can do contactless payments with just your phone.

 15. House painting